Braid group symmetries on quasi-split $\imath$quantum groups via $\imath$Hall algebras: Introduction

 In Section~\ref{sec:braid}, we review $\imath$quantum groups and their $\imath$Hall algebra realizations.
 Then we reformulate in terms of $\tUi$ the formulas for the reflection functors on $\imath$Hall algebras obtained in the previous sections.
 We also prove Theorem~\ref{thm:B}.

 We thank Xinhong Chen for her collaboration in related projects and the joint formulation of the conjectural formulas proved in this paper.
+ML is partially supported by the National Natural Science Foundation of China (No. 12171333).
 WW is partially supported by the NSF grant DMS-2001351.